Another Word For ABOUT_ME

 Noun : A vote of support or in favor/favour of something.

-Verb : (colloquial, transitive) to agree with, affirm, approve.
+Verb : (colloquial, transitive) To agree with, affirm, approve.

 correct

-Adjective : Free from error; true; accurate.
+Adjective : Free from error; true; accurate; astute.

 Adjective : With good manners; well behaved; conforming with accepted standards of behaviour.